 Typology of DAAB

 Thai swords (DAAB) are worldwide unique and not related to any other sword type.
-They belong to the arm-length, one-handed and one-side-sharpened edged weapons and are divided into three sections of equal length.
+They belong to the arm-long, one-hand and one side sharpened blank weapons and are divided into three equal-length sections.

 The first is the so-called sword face (weakness), which measures about one third of the blade length from the tip of the blade.
 It is mainly used for attack.
 The lower blade area (strength) is called the sword catch and is used for defense.
 While the sharp side of the blade is used for chopping, cutting or tearing, the blunt back of the sword can be used to defend against attacks and to shatter bones.
 Some swords have an engraved writing or symbols on the blade, which are said to have a magical effect.

 Due to the low purity and quality of Southeast Asian steel, these swords have always been prone to relatively heavy wear.
 Aggressive clashing of the blades is therefore avoided.
 A Thai sword is not a hammer – therefore the power of the opponent’s attack is preferably used to reposition one’s own blade and to gain power for counter attacks.
 In times of war, sword blades were occasionally pulled through decomposing corpses or excrement to increase the blade’s effectiveness through the cadaveric poison and bacterial infections.

 Between the blade and the hilt there is sometimes a very small guard.
 A hand protection is not provided for Free-Warrior swords (Daab), because it would impair the guiding of the sword.
 Unlike other sword fighting styles, between a DAAB swordsman and the blade of his opponent lies solely the fighting ability and skill of the one who wields the sword.